CompPhysics/AdvancedMachineLearning/README.md

 autoencoders, transformers, graph neural networks and other dimensionality reduction methods to finally discuss generative methods.
 These will include Boltzmann machines, variational autoencoders, generalized adversarial networks, diffusion methods and other.
+Reinforcement learning is another topic which can be covered if there is enough interest.

 ![alt text](https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/images/image001.jpg?raw=true)

 ## Practicalities

-- Lectures Thursdays 1215pm-2pm, room FØ434, Department of Physics
+- Lectures Thursdays 1015am-12pm, room FØ434, Department of Physics
-- Lab and exercise sessions Thursdays 215pm-4pm, , room FØ434, Department of Physics
+- Lab and exercise sessions Thursdays 1215pm-2pm, , room FØ434, Department of Physics
 - We plan to work on two projects which will define the content of the course, the format can be agreed upon by the participants
 - No exam, only two projects.
-Each projects counts 1/2 of the final grade.
-Alternatively one long project.
+Each projects counts 50% of the final grade.
+Alternatively one long project which counts 100% of the final grade.
 - All info at the GitHub address https://github.com/CompPhysics/AdvancedMachineLearning
 - Permanent Zoom link for the whole semester is https://uio.zoom.us/my/mortenhj